Migros

 Patrick Stöpper, Mediensprecher at Migros Gruppe, replied: "Thank you for your clarification.
 Indeed, the MSC number in question matches with the supplier.
 However, it is no direct supplier of Migros.
 Instead, it is a pre-supplier of our direct supplier.
 And in the case of the cod, we received confirmation from our direct supplier that the supply chain runs from the Barents Sea through the European Union and not China.
 As the MSC Chain of Custody requirements do not require suppliers to share their entire supply chain with their customers, we as Migros are not able to track the whole fish supply chains systematically in our internal systems.
 However, as we mentioned before, we take the required info very seriously and will investigate the allegation further with our direct supplier."

-The Outlaw Ocean Project replied to thank Patrick for taking the time to respond to the queries.
+The Outlaw Ocean Project replied: "Thank you again for taking the time to respond to our queries and for sharing your insights."

 Email sent to Migros, saying: "Since we were last in contact with Migros Gruppe in August 2023, our ongoing investigation has found further evidence of forced labor in China’s seafood processing industry which we want to bring to your attention.
 We have uncovered evidence that the Chinese company Donggang Jinhui Foodstuff has used North Korean labor after the December 2019 deadline for the repatriation of overseas North Korean workers required under United Nations Security Council sanctions.
 This evidence shows the presence of North Korean labor at Donggang Jinhui Foodstuff’s factory in Liaoning, China, as recently as 2023.
 According to our research, Donggang Jinhui Foodstuff has supplied MSC-certified cod to Delpierre.
 We understand that Delpierre white fish products are stocked by Migros.
 While we understand that you may not be aware of the above issues, we want to ask if Migros has any comment to make in response to this email?"